loveencounterflow/multimix/README.md

      translate calls from immediate attributes (as in, `f.some_text some_value`) to calls to `f` proper, using the attribute name as first argument: `f some_text, some_value`.
 I needed this for a specific purpose and included the code as a demo how to implement such a thing.
-  *  `export_methods: ->`—when called on an instance, returns an object with bound instance methods; this allows to 'export' instance methods into a namespace without fearing 'JavaScript method tear-off symptome':
+  *  `export: ( target = null ) ->`—when called on an instance, returns an object with bound instance methods; this allows to 'export' instance methods into a namespace without fearing 'JavaScript method tear-off symptome':

      ```coffee
      my_instance = new My_class